 • Management: Active

-SWLRX is a “conservative” allocation fund that invests in a variety of mutual funds and ETFs with the goal of delivering certain levels of payout depending on the interest-rate environment.
+Schwab Monthly Income Fund – Income Payout (I’m begging the marketers to work on this name) has a goal of delivering a certain level of payout depending on the interest-rate environment.
 Specifically, it should pay 0%-3% amid low interest rates, 3%-5% amid normal interest rates, and 5% or more amid high interest rates.
 And it will do so through shifting allocations—specifically, it can adjust its equity allocation to between 10% and 50%, fixed income to between 50% and 90%, and cash and cash equivalents to between 0% and 12%.
+So right now it’s roughly in the middle of those ranges.

-And, as the name also suggests, its high 5%-plus yield is paid out in monthly distributions, which is particularly helpful for people seeking retirement income to match the frequency of their bills.
+As the name also suggests, SWLRX’s high yield of more than 4% is paid out in monthly distributions, which is particularly helpful for people seeking retirement income to match the frequency of their bills.
+And while risk is considered “moderate” by score, it’s at the very bottom of that range, bordering on “conservative.”

 Want to learn more about SWLRX?
 Check out the Schwab provider site.